boston-dynamics/spot-sdk/python/bosdyn-client/README.md

 Clients that trigger robot movement also need to set up the TimeSync, Lease and E-Stop clients.
 Our [examples](https://github.com/boston-dynamics/spot-sdk/tree/master/python/examples) repository contains many tutorials on how to use the clients included in this wheel.

-The full list of clients included in this wheel is described in this part of our [documentation](https://dev.bostondynamics.com/python/bosdyn-client/).

 ## Command-line Support